+Prayer and contemplation 2 1 2 Accessibility policy in place Each individual student DSL/all staff Ongoing

+space is not equally accessible requirements judged on merits.
+Student interviews.

+for all learners and/or Information gathered at student

+and, or interview with Lead

+Teacher circulated/actioned

+as appropriate

-Prayer and contemplation space is not equally accessible for all learners and/or 2 1 2 Accessibility policy in place Each individual student requirements judged on merits.
-Information gathered at student interview with Lead Teacher circulated/actioned DSL/all staff Student interviews.
-Ongoing School premises are used to host events supportive of terrorism, or which popularise hatred or intolerance of those with particular protected characteristics 2 2 4 No external events are held at the School sites as appropriate Via premises staff.
+School premises are used to host 2 2 4 No external events are held at the Via premises staff.
 Ongoing

+events supportive School sites

+of terrorism, or

+which popularise hatred or

+intolerance of

+those with

+particular protected

+characteristics